Timinator2000/techio-algo-x/13 - coloring your requirements/02 - constructing a word search.md

     def _process_row_selection(self, row):
         word and location = unpack the row for each letter in the word:
-            if self.location_colors[grid location] not empty and letter is inappropriate: self.solution_is_valid = False
+            if self.location_colors[location] not empty and letter is inappropriate: self.solution_is_valid = False

             self.location_colors[location].append(letter)